awslabs/mountpoint-s3-csi-driver/docs/UPGRADING.md

         ```
   - Also see [the new caching configuration](CACHING.md) the CSI Driver v2 provides.

+### New defaults in the Helm chart/EKS add-on/Kustomization manifests

+- The CSI Driver Node DaemonSet Pods will tolerate all taints by default.
+You can opt into the old behaviour by setting `node.tolerateAllTaints=false` if that's desired.

+- The CSI Driver's `CSIDriver` object will have `podInfoOnMount: true` by default.
+The opt-in flag `node.podInfoOnMountCompat.enable` with v1 is no longer available, and there is no way to disable this behaviour with v2.
+  - This behaviour is needed for [Pod-level credentials](CONFIGURATION.md#pod-level-credentials).
+  - This field became mutable starting with Kubernetes v1.30, but if you're in an older version and if you haven't enabled this feature yet with v1, you might need to delete `CSIDriver` object before upgrading.
+    - You can delete the `CSIDriver` object by running: `kubectl delete csidriver s3.csi.aws.com`.
+    - This won't affect any existing workloads, but it would prevent new workloads from starting, we recommend doing this as part of the upgrade command to ensure a new `CSIDriver` object created immediately after the deletion.

 ### Mountpoint CSI Driver now supports `VOLUME_MOUNT_GROUP` and will respect `fsGroup` configured in `securityContext`

 See [Delegating volume permission and ownership change to CSI driver](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#delegating-volume-permission-and-ownership-change-to-csi-driver) for more details.